National Immunisation Program: South Australia Schedule

 There is also a combination vaccine that provides protection for both hepatitis A and hepatitis B (Twinrix®).

-Hepatitis A vaccine is provided free to Aboriginal and Torres Strait Islander children only, as part of the National Immunisation Program at 12 and 18 months of age.
+Hepatitis A vaccine is provided free to Aboriginal and Torres Strait Islander children only, as part of the National Immunisation Program at 18 months and 4 years of age.

-The hepatitis A vaccine is also recommended if you are:
+The hepatitis A vaccine is also recommended (but not free) if you are:

-Hepatitis A vaccine is given as an injection into the top of the arm.
+Hepatitis A vaccine is given as an injection into the muscle of the upper arm.

 Like any medications, the hepatitis A vaccine can have some minor and short lasting side effects.